sergueyarellano/tddpractice/docs/b.part5.md

 })
 ```

-Easy right? now we just need to change the script in package. and pass `HOST=http://localhost:3000` or the domain pointing to production.
+Easy right?
+Now we just need to change the script in package and pass `HOST=http://localhost:3000` or the domain pointing to production.
 There are several tools like `dotenv` that can help you here.
-Remember not to abuse on this.
+Remember not to abuse this.

-> Adapting your production code to environment variables or adding branching it is an anti-pattern and should be avoided in most of cases
+> Adapting your production code to environment variables or adding branching is an anti-pattern and should be avoided in most cases.

 You can do the same exercise for our express app.
 Remember to spawn the child process passing the required environment variable.

-Merge from lodash can help in that.
+Merge from lodash can help with that.

 ```
 const ps = spawn(server.command, server.args)